HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The AlorAir HDi90 dehumidifier is a 90-pint dehumidifier that is rated for 2,600 square feet.
-It’s made to operate in a variety of conditions and can dehumidify air that’s down to near-freezing temperatures.
+It’s made to operate in a variety of conditions and can dehumidify the air that’s down to near-freezing temperatures.

-Our favorite part about this dehumidifier is its built-in condensate pump.
+My favorite part about this dehumidifier is its built-in condensate pump.
 Using a condensate pump is necessary if you need to drain your condensate upwards.
 You’ll also need a condensate pump if you want to set up your drain a long distance from your unit.

 While we’re talking about draining, the HDi90 comes with a 5-meter drain hose.
 By using the drain hose, you’ll be able to move condensate in whichever direction you want.